 Rom 4:25 Who was delivered for our offences, and was raised again for our justification.

 The good news allows a person to KNOW now that they have eternal life!
-I can’t be known from the very moment they believe.
+It can be known from the very moment they believe.
 If there is waiting around to know then it wasn’t really good or complete news was it?

 Rom 5:1 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: